cazyw/shakespeare-quotes/README.md

 In thinking on the model of the data, I looked at the information usually included in tweets and what information might be useful, deciding on:

 * The title of the piece of work (play, sonnet etc) [required]
-* The act [not required as the work may not have Acts]
+* The act [conditional requirement - depends if Scene entered]
-* The scene [not required as the work may not have Scenes]
+* The scene [conditional requirement - depends if Act entered]
 * The quote itself [required]
 * Tags / keywords [required]